-All trains leaving Bangkok for the rest of Thailand leave from the Hua Lampong station.
-It is best to get to the station in the morning at about 9am so that you miss the peak hour frenzy of people coming and going from this very busy train station.
+All trains leaving Bangkok for the rest of Thailand leave from the Hua Lamphong Station.
+It is ideal to get to the station in the morning at about 9am so that you miss the peak hour frenzy of people coming and going from this very busy train station.

-There was a time, not too long ago, where the Thai Railway were not selling any tickets below second class to foreign tourists.
+There was a time, not too long ago, when the Thai Railway were not selling any tickets below second class to foreign tourists.
 Luckily for us, this has changed.
 Our third class tickets from Bangkok to Ayutthaya cost us a whole 15 Baht each.
 The journey would take just under two hours in total.
 Fine with us.
 Two hours of looking out the window on a train.
 Nice!